-All audit services and non-audit services to be provided to us by our independent auditor must be approved in advance by our Audit Committee.
+All audit services and non-audit services to be provided to us by our independent auditor must be approved in advance by our Audit Committee in accordance with our auditor pre-approval policy, which is described below in Proposal Two in this Proxy Statement under the heading "Pre-approval Policies and Procedures."
 Ernst & Young LLP currently serves as our independent auditor.
-Our Board has adopted a written charter for the Audit Committee that is available on our website, www.acorda.com under "Investors-Corporate Profile-Corporate Governance-Committee Charters."
-The Audit Committee met seven times (including a joint meeting with the Compensation Committee) in 2011.
+Our Board has adopted a written charter for the Audit Committee.
+The Board revised the charter in 2012 in light of certain legal and regulatory developments and other considerations.
+The revised charter is available on our website, www.acorda.com under "Investors-Corporate Profile-Corporate Governance-Committee Charters."
+The Audit Committee met six times (including a joint meeting with the Compliance Committee) in 2012.